 If you are arrested and convicted for driving under the influence (DUI) of alcohol or another substance, expect hefty fines, court costs, lawyer fees and possible jail time.
 You may also lose your automobile insurance or pay much more for coverage after the conviction.

-If you want to see how much car insurance might cost after a DUI conviction, keep reading.
+Keep reading if you want to see how much car insurance might cost after a DUI conviction.

 How much does insurance go up after a DUI?

 “Insurance premiums could rise anywhere from 40% to 90% or more, depending on the insurance company, the state you live in, and the number of violations you have on your record,” says Lauren Mckenzie, an insurance broker with A Plus Insurance.

 Remember that your insurance rates will not automatically go up until your policy is due for renewal.